Background pattern

 • if you have had gout;

-• if you are taking any of the following medications used to treat high blood pressure:
+• if you are taking any of the following medicines used to treat high blood pressure:

 • aliskiren.

-Your doctor may monitor your kidney function, blood pressure, and electrolyte levels (e.g. potassium) at regular intervals.
+Your doctor may check your kidney function, blood pressure, and blood electrolyte levels (e.g., potassium) at regular intervals.

 See also the information under the heading "Do not take Cozaar Plus".

 • if you have had skin cancer or if you develop an unexpected skin lesion during treatment.
-Treatment with hydrochlorothiazide, particularly long-term use at high doses, may increase the risk of certain types of skin cancer and lip cancer (non-melanoma skin cancer).
+Treatment with hydrochlorothiazide, particularly long-term use at high doses, may increase the risk of certain types of skin and lip cancer (non-melanoma skin cancer).
 Protect your skin from sun exposure and UV rays while taking Cozaar Plus.

 Consult your doctor if you experience abdominal pain, nausea, vomiting, or diarrhea after taking Cozaar Plus.
 Your doctor will decide whether to continue treatment.
 Do not stop taking Cozaar Plus on your own.